-Lamar then built the walls using 2x4s placed 16 inches apart covered in wall sheeting.
-The cabin includes a loft built with 14-foot 2×6 boards.
+Lamar framed the walls using 2×4 boards placed 16 inches apart.
+He then covered the walls in plywood sheeting.
+Above the main floor, the cabin includes a loft built with 14-foot 2×6 boards.

-The cabin with the roof rafters up and windows and doors installed.
-Once the roof was finished, it was sheeted in particle board and tar paper, then shingled.
+This process photo shows the cabin with the roof rafters up and windows and doors installed.
+Once the roof was finished, it was sheeted in particleboard and tar paper, then shingled.

 After the interior was finished, Lamar built a front porch with rough-cut lumber and installed a small solar panel setup.
 His materials came in at just under $2000, not including the door and windows.